A bad tan isn’t the only thing you have to worry about if you’re iron deficient.

 You’ve also probably still felt a chill on days when it’s hot enough to cook eggs on the sidewalk, even when you’re not in the air conditioning.
 And when temperatures are reaching the triple digit mark, it’s not really advisable to wrap yourself up in extra layers.

-In this blog, we’ll explain why anemic and iron deficient people need to be careful during a heat wave and how checking your hemoglobin levels with AnemoCheck Mobile can help regulate your internal thermometer.
+In this blog, we’ll explain why anemic and iron deficient people need to be careful during a heat wave and how checking your hemoglobin levels with AnemoCheck can help regulate your internal thermometer.

 Anemia, Iron, and Your Temperature